The model theory of metric lattices: pseudofinite partition lattices: Partition Lattices

 For the proof of ``(1) implies (2),'' suppose that the second statement is false.
 That is, there is some $\e>0$ so that for all $k,l\in\bb N$ we have that there is $n_{l,k}\in \bb N$ so that for any choice of $x_1,\dotsc,x_k\in P_{n_{l,k}}$ there is $y\in P_{n_{k,l}}$ with $d(y,\Sg_{n_{l,k}})\geq \e$ and $\sum_{i=1}^k\vp(y,x_i)\leq \frac{1}{l}\e$.
 Specifically, for all $k\in\bb N$, there is $n_k:=n_{k,k}\in\bb N$ such that for any choice of $x_1,\dotsc,x_k\in P_{n_k}$ there is $y\in P_{n_k}$ with $d(y,\Sg_{n_k})\geq \e$ and $\sum_{i=1}^k\vp(y,x_i)\leq \frac{1}{k}\e$.
 Fix a non-principal ultrafilter $\cc U$ on $\bb N$, and consider the ultraproduct lattice $\cc P = \prod_{k\in\bb N} P_{n_k}/\cc U$.
 For any finite subset $F = \{x_1,\dotsc,x_l\}$ of $\cc P$ choose representing sequences $x_i = (x_{k,i})_{k\in\bb N}$, and for each $k\in \bb N, k\geq l$ we can pick $y_{k,F}\in P_{n_k}$ such that $d(y_{k,F},\Sg_{n_k})\geq \e$ and $\sum_{i=1}^l\vp(y_{k,F},x_{k,i})\leq \sum_{i=1}^l\vp(y_{k,F},x_{k,i})+ (k-l)\vp(y_{k,F},x_{k,l})\leq\frac{1}{k}\e\leq \frac{1}{|F|}\e$, without loss of generality we can pick arbitrary elements of $P_{n_k}$ to define $y_{F,k}$ for each $k< l$.
 Setting $y_F$ to be the class of $(y_{k,F})$ in $\cc P$, we have that $d(y_F, \Sg_\cc P)=d(y_F, \Pi_{k\in n} \Sg_{n_k}/\cc U)=\lim_{k,\cc U}d(y_{k,F},\Sg_{n_k})\geq \e$ and $\Sg_{i=1}^l\vp(y_F, x_i)=\lim_{k,\cc U} \sum_{i=1}^l\vp(y_{k,F},x_{k,i})\leq \frac{1}{|F|}\e$.
 Therefore, $(y_F)$ is a non-trivial almost modular net. \end{proof} By Proposition \ref{prop:no-gamma} an affirmative answer to the following question would imply that no model of $T_{FPL}$ has property $\G$.

 \begin{question} Do there exist constants $C,K$ so that for all $P_n$, a finite partition lattice, there exists $x_1,\dotsc, x_K$ in $P_n$ so that $d(y,\Sg_n)\leq C\sum_{i=1}^K \vp(x_i,y)$? \end{question} Although this seems like a very strong property, there are analogs of equally unexpected and strong ``spectral gap'' type properties for matrix algebras: See, for instance, \cite{malnormal, vN-matrices}.
+On the other hand, it is unknown whether there is a uniform spectral gap estimate over all non-$\Gamma$ II$_1$ factors, nor is it known whether the non-$\Gamma$ II$_1$ factors form an axiomatizable class \cite{fhs-iii}.

 It would be nice to have a simple description of the class of all pseudofinite partition lattices.

 \begin{question} Suppose that $\cc L$ is a complete metric lattice with the following properties: \begin{enumerate} \item The set of metrically modular elements is a Boolean lattice; \item For every $x\in L$ the set $\G(x)$ of all modular complements of $x$ is nonempty; \item For all $x,y\in L$ \end{enumerate} Does $\cc L \models T_{FPL}$? \end{question}